understanding media

 Herbert Marshall McLuhan (1911-1980) was a Canadian professor of English literature whose writings on communication and technology virtually founded modern media studies.
 With his two key texts on the power and importance of the media - Understanding Media: The Extensions of Man (1964) and The Medium is the Massage: An Inventory of Effects (1967) - McLuhan became a prominent and provocative figure, frequently appearing in newspapers, magazines, and on television.
 At the height of his fame McLuhan was visited by The Beatles, featured on the cover of Newsweek magazine, was interviewed by Playboy, and appeared in Woody Allen's classic film Annie Hall.
 Although McLuhan was most active during the 1960s the importance of his prophetic ideas is only now becoming apparent, with the advent of the internet and other new media.
 In 1993 Wired magazine named McLuhan its patron saint.

-Getting Started: The best place to start if you're interested in McLuhan is Gordon and Willmarth's book McLuhan for Beginners, which provides a good overview in an accessible format.
-Tom Wolfe's short essay The New Life Out There is also very readable, and captures the mood of the mid sixties.
+Getting Started: The best place to start if you're interested in McLuhan's work is Gordon and Willmarth's book McLuhan for Beginners, which provides a good overview in an accessible format.
+Gordon's book McLuhan: A Guide for the Perplexed also introduces the key ideas, but in greater depth.
+Tom Wolfe's short essay The New Life Out There is very readable, and captures the mood of the mid sixties.
 Finally, it is worth looking at Mark Federman's online article On Reading McLuhan, which provides useful advice on how best to approach McLuhan's sometimes difficult ideas.

 Bibliography